coderedcorp/coderedcms/docs/getting_started/tutorial03.rst

 Here in the body section is where we can add our content.
 Each component in this section is called a "block" and provides a different format of content.
-Wagtail CRX is heavily based on Bootstrap CSS and its grid system, which means all content is based in rows and columns that dynamically stack depending on the visitor's screen size.
+Wagtail CRX is heavily based on Bootstrap CSS and its grid system, which means all content is based in rows and columns that dynamically stack depending on the visitor's screen size.  `Read more here. <https://getbootstrap.com/docs/5.2/layout/grid/>`_

 First, let's make a big flashy hero unit.
 A hero unit in Wagtail CRX is a block that allows for a full-width background image or background color, and has lots of padding by default.

 * Select the **Hero Unit** block.
 * Be sure full-width is selected.
-(It should be by default when using a Hero Unit block)
+(It should be selected by default when using a Hero Unit block)
 * Next set a background image - we are going to download and use `this laboratory image <https://pixabay.com/photos/laboratory-analysis-chemistry-2815641/>`_ from `Pixabay <https://pixabay.com>`_.
 * Enter "white" in the Text color field

-Now to add content to our hero unit, under the content field:
+Let's add content to our hero unit.
+Under the **Content** field:

 * Select **Responsive Grid Row**
 * Select **Column**.
 Inside our column,